 A 2019 UCLA report found that people of color make up only 22% of all reality TV contestants, and it's even rarer to see leads who identify as plus-sized, disabled, and/or LGBTQ+.
-It's a startling disparity that ends up creating an industry-wide feedback loop: is it that audiences are only interested in one type of contestant, or have they just never been offered anything different?
+It's a startling disparity that in turn creates an industry-wide feedback loop: is it that audiences are only interested in one type of contestant, or have they just never been offered anything different?

 Netflix's Dating Around suggests the latter.
 The show has made diversity its mission statement from the beginning, featuring a cast of varying ethnicities, sexualities, ages, and body types.
 Season 1 included a septuagenarian widower, while Season 2 features a bisexual Black woman who ends up on a date with a polyamorous man.
-Even the show's approach to its own rules is defined by its lack of rigidity: After five dates, the lead chooses one person for a second date — but that's just a suggestion, as Gurki from Season 1 proved by remaining single, and as multiple contestants have proved by getting the phone numbers of more than one dater from their pool of five for potential future dates.
+Even the show's approach to its own rules is defined by its lack of rigidity.
+After five dates, the lead chooses one person for a second date — but that's just a suggestion, as Gurki from Season 1 proved by remaining single and as multiple contestants have proved by getting the phone numbers of more than one date.

-That kind of diversity starts in casting, and ensuring a diverse array of contestants will appear on a show does require some extra elbow grease, according to Dating Around casting directors Risa Tanania and Anthony Lucente.
-To them, it's worth going the extra mile.
+That kind of diversity starts in casting.
+And though ensuring a diverse array of contestants will appear on a show does require some extra elbow grease, Dating Around casting directors Risa Tanania and Anthony Lucente say it's worth going the extra mile.
 "The people who are dying to be on TV, that you can get easily," Tanania says.
 For Dating Around, she and Lucente relied on research and community outreach in lieu of traditional casting calls.
 "You need time to make sure that you are going out of your way to walk into different neighborhoods, different communities, and make sure that you are being as inclusive as you can [be]."

 Extra care is also taken to assure potential daters that their presence won't be used as a punchline — a fear they may have if they fall outside of reality TV's conventional beauty standards.
 "I think the individuals that 'boil faster' in the casting process are the individuals that have likely seen themselves on TV quite a bit," Lucente says.
 "Versus the people that maybe haven't seen themselves.
 And therefore you do have to build trust."